Parliament of Victoria: Expansion of suffrage

-Although the White Australia policy denied the vote to Indigenous Australians in some states, Victoria did not directly legislate voting based on race.
+Although Indigenous Australians were denied the vote in some states, Victoria did not directly legislate voting based on race.
 Therefore, Indigenous Victorian men were entitled to vote from 1857, provided they met the other requirements.
 Furthermore, Indigenous Victorians who enrolled to vote in Victoria were allowed to vote in federal elections from 1901.

+The 1903 constitution, similar to the functional constituencies in China, reserved two seats in the Legislative Assembly to be elected by and from Railway Officers and similarly one seat for Public Officers, and one seat in the Legislative Council for both groups combined.
+In 1907, these four seats were abolished and such officers voted instead in their electoral district and province and were otherwise prohibited from political campaigning.

 Voting was initially restricted based on gender, though.
 Victoria was the last state within Australia to intentionally recognise female voters.
 The Electoral Act 1863 granted the vote to all rate payers, which included some women at the time.
 Therefore, women were legally allowed to, and indeed did, vote in the election of 1864.
 The act was clarified in 1865 to exclude women.
-Agitation for allowing women to vote began in earnest in 1891, with presentation of an immense petition containing over 30,000 signatures was presented to the parliament.
+Agitation for allowing women to vote began in earnest in 1891, with presentation of an immense Victorian Women's Suffrage Petition containing over 30,000 signatures was presented to the parliament.
 This petition was proudly used as a promotional tool for the federation of Australia.
 The newly federated nation allowed women to vote in elections, as well as stand for office, since 1902.
 Yet Victoria did not expand its suffrage to include women until 1908, nor allow women to stand for office until 1924.
 The first woman was not elected into the Victorian Parliament until 1933.